FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 Angular and PanR are pairwise amplitude panning essentially the same as VBAP 2D described on the next page.
 There is a subtle difference, however, in the way the panning law changes when moving the source from one speaker to another.

 ## Continuous Surround Panning (CSP)

-!> CSP is only available in the Ultimate version of _SPAT Revolution_.

 This Panning Type is available in _Virtual Room_ with 5.0 speakers arrangements.
 It optimizes the render into this arrangement, using circular harmonics.
 This leads to a continuous law, independently of the angle.